grace-anderson/e-commerce-back-end/README.md

 * Also see the [GitHub Community Guidelines](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines)

 ## Test Instructions
-Test using the following User Story and Acceptance Criteria to validate the features of the Employee Tracker.
+Test using the following User Story and Acceptance Criteria to validate the functionality of the E-Commerce Back End.

 #### User Story
 AS A manager at an internet retail company